 Five ideas for alternative advent calendars

-One of the most magic things about Christmas is the time leading up to it.
-It can provide a whole month of magic and fun, spending quality time with friends and family and getting into the festive spirit.
+One of the most magical things about Christmas is the time leading up to it.
+It can provide a whole month of excitement and fun and offers an opportunity to spend quality time with friends and family as you get into the festive spirit.

 There is nothing more fun for all of the family than seeing the magic in children’s eyes as they write their letter to Santa, visit Father Christmas at his grotto or open a new door of their advent calendar, waiting for the big day.